manu-urba/dart-covid19-api/README.md

 ## More info
 - API is fetched from https://api.covid19api.com
-- This is my first API wrapper and my first project in dart, I'll be happy of getting any recommendation ❤️
+- This is my first API wrapper and my first project in dart, I'll be happy to get any recommendation ❤️